pkhead/soundbox/README.md

 ```

 ### Windows (Visual Studio GUI)
+Make sure the C++ and CMake Tools components have been installed through the Visual Studio Installer.
-Assuming CMake is installed for Visual Studio, it will auto-configure once the folder is opened.
+It will automatically configure CMake once this project is opened.

-If GLFW is not installed on a standard search path, you can tell CMake to look for by adding
-`-DCMAKE_PREFIX_PATH=C:\path\to\glfw3` in the project's CMakeSettings.json
+Select `soundbox.exe` as the startup item.

 ## Credits
 - [libsoundio](https://libsound.io) for the audio library
+- [GLFW](https://www.glfw.org/) for the graphics backend
 - Heavily influenced by [John Nesky](http://www.johnnesky.com/)'s [BeepBox](https://www.beepbox.co)